A Mackey-functor theoretic interpretation of biset functors: First properties of and

-Nevertheless by Remark \ref{Rem2Pullback}, these weak fibered products which come from 2-fibered products are closed under isomorphisms in $\Csc$, and thus form a natural distinguished class in the whole weak fibered products. \end{caution}
+Nevertheless, by Remark \ref{Rem2Pullback}, these weak fibered products which come from bipullbacks are closed under isomorphisms in $\Csc$, and thus form a natural distinguished class in the whole weak fibered products. \end{caution}

 \begin{dfn} A weak fibered product in $\Csc$